sebashack/rusty-mom/README.md

 - *Storage layer*: On the one hand, a database (in gray) is used for administrative purposes, that is, the manager stores information about the available MoM servers and the queues and channels that have been created.
 On the other hand, the MoM servers use the database to store a backup of the messages that are pushed to queues.
 The messages stored in database are used for restoring queues whenever a MoM server goes down.
+Notice that a message is stored in database when received by the MoM server via gRPC.

 The next diagram has a more detailed view of how queues and channels are organized in MoM servers: